ylemiesa57/BayesianProb/README.md

-# Project working with Dr. Ranjan Pal
+# Bayesian Network for UROP under Dr. Ranjan Pal

 Developing bayesian network algorithm for inference and simulating cyber networks with a host privilege based attack graph